reyestech/Fullstack-Academy/README.md

 ### 8️⃣ Suspicious PowerShell Usage

-PowerShell remains a preferred attacker toolkit due to its native reach and stealth.
-This query targets command‑lines containing obfuscation flags, downloaders, or AMSI bypass keywords, while excluding signed Microsoft scripts.
-Hits include device, user, truncated command line, and script hash, enabling containment of compromised endpoints.
+Attackers frequently utilize PowerShell due to its inherent capabilities and stealthy nature.
+This query specifically targets command lines containing obfuscation flags, downloaders, or keywords that may bypass AMSI, while excluding signed Microsoft scripts.
+The output incorporates information on devices, users, truncated command lines, and script hashes, thus allowing for prompt containment of potentially compromised endpoints.

-Automated response can isolate or offboard hosts before payload deployment, slashing attacker dwell time.
+Automated responses can effectively isolate or offboard hosts prior to payload deployment, thereby minimizing the attacker’s dwell time.

 #### How it works